sejjax/mewni/README.md

-# Muni is the python telegram bot framework
+# Muni Framework

-## How you can start?
+## Muni Framework is the python hight level library to building telegram bots easier and more enjoyable.

-Just run `pip3 install muni` to install package.
+muni/core - contain core files: decorators, controllers, models, filters and other.

-Run `ni init superbot` to initialize new bot.
+muni/cli - contain cli application to fast working with this framework.